0xFableOrg/xchain/README.md

 Validator bridges derive their safety from the decentralization of the validator set, which can be analyzed in the same way as one analyzes the decentralization of a blockchain.

-Slashing bridges and optmistic bridges require relayers to lay down a bond, while validator bridges require relayers to be part of a permissioned set.
+Slashing bridges and optimistic bridges require relayers to lay down a bond, while validator bridges require relayers to be part of a permissioned set.
 Unless new actors are voted in by the existing ones, the mechanism to select the permissioned actors (e.g. a governance vote) adds its assumptions to the bridge's safety.